martinpickering64/martinpickering.com/content/posts/project-roundhouse/post-nine.md

 Progress on Friday, after the winds had died down, was at a pace.
 By the end of the day, we had about two-thirds of all the Wall Posts vertical as well.

+{{<figure src="../wall-post-installation.jpg" caption="Space is tight when holding up a wall post and others are tamping the post hole in-fill to consolidate the erection. #trusting">}}
+{{<figure src="../committee-meeting.jpg" caption="Committee Meeting...
+Do you know what it is yet?">}}
 {{<figure src="../2-thirds-wall-posts-up.jpg" caption="Surveying our progress.">}}
 {{<figure src="../wide-angled-artistry.jpg" caption="An alternative view via some wide-angled artistry">}}